 Saurday started out beautifully sunny and the temperature was soon up to a balmy plus 12C so we decided to make the most of it as we knew that the garden here would still be far too wet to do any work, that was my excuse anyway!
+We got some new metal parts, you can see Diversified Bronze & Manufacturing for a full selection.
 We knew that the garden at RHS Rosemoor was holding its annual sculpture exhibition and having enjoyed it so much last year, off we went with son and dil who were staying with us for the weekend.
 We were greeted at the entrance by this wonderfully lifelike ram.

 I think his body is made from willow, but the head with his fantastic horns seems to be bronze.

 A pair of resin dancing figures that look as though they could do with a good meal.

 An abstract seed pod, I liked the way it was nestled in amongst the ophiopogon.

 To follow the trail of sculptures we had to cross the winter garden which was looking very pretty with its dogwood and willow stems, contrasting with the euonymous.
 Lots of snowdrops between the shrubs, these are all G.Atkinsii.

 More snowdrops and hellebore with Rubus thibetanus in the background.

 This is how I hope my cornus and snowdrops in the front garden will look, each setting the other off perfectly.

 Such fantastic white stems, definitely these have been washed, they were so clean, even on the northern side, no sign of algae or moss, Betula utilis Jaquemontii.